Try out the evaluation version of Bash on Ubuntu on Windows

 I'm having trouble with "Please enter a UNIX user name"

-Now it's time to start bash, so I press the Windows key and type "bash" and the words "Bash on Ubuntu on Windows" appear!
+So, I decided to launch bash, and when I pressed the Windows key and typed "bash," the words "Bash on Ubuntu on Windows" appeared!

-Once started, a console screen that is no different from a command prompt will appear.
+When I launched it, a console screen appeared that was no different from the command prompt.

 However, the Japanese environment was incomplete, and the characters were garbled and I couldn't understand what was written, so I had trouble with the notation ``Please enter a UNIX user name.''